Graz: Politics

-For much of its post-war history Graz was a stronghold of the Social Democratic Party of Austria (SPÖ), but since the late 1990s the party has lost most of its support on a local level.
+For much of its post-war history, Graz was a stronghold of the Social Democratic Party of Austria (SPÖ).
+Since the late 1990s, the party has lost most of its support on a local level.
 It was overtaken by the Austrian People's Party (ÖVP) in 2003, which remained the largest party in the city council (Gemeinderat) until 2021.
 With the decline of the SPÖ, the Communist Party of Austria (KPÖ) has become highly popular in Graz, despite its negligible presence on a national level.
 The party placed third with 20.8% of votes in the 2003 local election, which has been attributed to the popularity of local leader Ernest Kaltenegger.
 It fell to 11.2% in 2008, and recovered under new leader Elke Kahr, becoming the second most popular party in Graz with 19.9% in 2012 and 20.3% in 2017.
-The KPÖ's popularity in Graz allowed them to enter the Styrian provincial parliament in the 2005 election, marking their first appearance in an Austrian provincial parliament in 35 years; they have retained their seats in the subsequent 2010, 2015, and 2019 elections.
-The 2021 municipal election saw a collapse in the ÖVP's popularity, allowing the KPÖ, once again led by Elke Kahr, to become the largest party with 29% of votes.
+The KPÖ's popularity in Graz allowed them to enter the provincial parliament in the 2005 Styrian state election, marking their first appearance in an Austrian provincial parliament in 35 years; they have retained their seats in the subsequent 2010, 2015, and 2019 elections.

+The 2021 municipal election saw a collapse in the ÖVP's popularity, allowing the KPÖ, once again led by Kahr, to become the largest party with 29% of votes.
 She was subsequently elected mayor in November, leading a coalition with the Greens and SPÖ.

-The most recent city council election was held on 26 September 2021, and the results were as follows:
+The 2026 Graz local election, scheduled on 28 June, saw further gains for the KPÖ, which won in a landslide with almost 36% of the vote.